isard-vdi/isard/README.md

 2. Fill in the form and click on create.

 It will create a template from that desktop as it was now.
 You can create as many desktops identical to that template.

-### Config

-Most of the config is done in web interface but you'll find dns, proxy, grafana config also in .env file.

 ### Updates